Shkrkumar/Shkrkumar/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-- 🔭 I’m currently working on **Frontend & Backend**

-- 🌱 I’m currently learning **MERN stack**
+🔭 Student at Masai School, Bengaluru

+🌱 Learning MERN

-- 👯 I’m looking to collaborate on **LinkedIn & GitHub**
+👯 Looking to collaborate on Interesting projects.

+👨‍💻 Checkout my <a href="https://shekhar_kumar.github.io/" target="_blank">Portfolio</a>

+🖥  Checkout my <a href="#" target="_blank">Resume</a>

+💬 Ask me about coding because that's what fascinates me

-- 📫 Reach me on **shekhar.rrj@gmail.com**
+📫 How to reach me shekhar.rrj@gmail.com

-- 💬 ask me about anything, i am happy to help

-- 😄 Pronouns: He/His

-- ⚡ Fun Fact: Imagination is more important than knowledge
+⚡ Fun fact "it's all 0's and 1's"

+👯 Love to connect with people and Know their stories

 - 💬 Have a look at my [Portfolio](https://#.netlify.app)